wenshen35105/jest-modules-test-template/readme.md

 - High-level abstraction code should be separated from the testing modules and put into a lib module
   - e.x.
 API calls for a specific module, Selenium page objects of a module...
+  - You are not encouraged to link two @lib modules (except @lib/core)
     - Module circular reference isn't allowed (@lib/module-a references @lib/module-b, and @lib/module-b references @lib/module-a)
     - You can glue the usage of modules from the test module based on your test scenario or create another lib module
 - Assets for tests should always be kept in test modules but not in the lib modules
 - Run "yarn validate" to check if your changes break another module before committing
-- Each module has a "package.json".
-Try to keep the dependencies that are used across different modules in the root "package.json"
+- Each module has a "package.json", but try to keep the dependencies that are used across different modules in the root "package.json"
 - Shared types for test modules should be placed "modules/test/types"
 - Categorize your tests within a test module.
 E.x UI tests or API tests
-- Use "jest environment" for preparing the test environments
+- You can use "jest environment" for preparing the test environments

 ## Scripts